ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

     ![](media/FBCimage40.png)

-## Step 6: Configure the connector app
+## Step 6: Configure the connector web app

 1. Go to https://\<AzureAppResourceName>.azurewebsites.net (where AzureAppResourceName is the name of your Azure app resource that you named in Step 4) For example, if the name is **fbconnector**, go to https://fbconnector.azurewebsites.net.
 The home page of the app will look like the following screenshot.